bortolo/Three-tier-app-infrastructure/terraform_test_AWS/FullApplication/CustomVPC/README.md

 ### Deploy EC2, RDS and AWS SecretsManager

-To run this example you need to execute:
+To run this example you need to hide the file `resources.tf` and `outputs.tf` first (rename them as resources.tf.hide and outputs.tf.hide).
+Then execute:

 ```
 $ terraform init
 $ terraform plan
 $ terraform apply
 ```
+You have now deployed your custom VPC.
+Rename againg the `resources.tf` and `outputs.tf` file to the original name and then run again `terraform applly`

 Run terraform apply one more time if something goes wrong.

-Note that this example may create resources which can cost money (AWS Elastic IP, for example).
+Note that this example may create resources which can cost money.
 Run `terraform destroy` when you don't need these resources.

 ### Deploy node.js app